tapdata/tapdata.github.io/docs/Quick Start/quick-start.md

-3. Create TapData DataSource & Job to transform the Data from mysql to mongoDB.
+3. Create Tapdata DataSource & Job to transform the Data from mysql to mongoDB.

 ```
-# Login to TapData using ishell
+# Login to Tapdata using ishell
 docker-compose exec ishell ishell

 # Demo Database is 'demo'